Muskogee Public Schools

 The Muskogee Public School district (officially known as Muskogee Independent School District No. 20) is a public school district headquartered in Muskogee, Oklahoma.
 It covers most of Muskogee.
 The district's mascot is the Rougher, an anthropomorphic bulldog.
 The district is governed by a five-member Muskogee Board of Education, with members being elected to serve staggered five year terms.
 The Board in turn appoints a Superintendent to be the chief administrative officer of the district.

+History

+John Tom Staton was the superintendent until 1973, when four of five people on the board of trustees voted to remove him from his position.
+One African-American board member, Thelma Chandler, voted against his removal.

 Schools

 There is one early childhood center, one virtual school, six elementary schools, and four secondary schools in the Muskogee Public School District.